experteer/experella-proxy/README.md

 + Request header manipulation completely configurable for each server
 + Daemonized control using ruby [Daemons](http://daemons.rubyforge.org/)
 + TLS support and a default self-signed ssl certification
++ Full request and response logging at practically any point in the proxy

 Proxy uses [http_parser](https://github.com/tmm1/http_parser.rb) to parse http data and is thereby subject to the parsers restrictions